OpenAtom-Linyaps/linyaps-doc/docs/en/guide/debug/faq.md

 10. The system environment variable used by the application does not take effect, why?

-    When using environment variables, you need to confirm whether there are corresponding environment variables in the sandbox.
+    When using environment variables, you need to confirm whether there are corresponding environment variables in the container.
 If not, you need to contact the Linglong team for processing.

 11. The library files required for the application to run are not found, how to provide them?